Condominium Development, Financing and Conversion

 Purchase and Sale Agreement Disputes and Litigation

 Developers increasingly encounter federal and state lawsuits and judicial decisions spawned by individual unit purchasers attempting to cancel their real estate purchase contracts.
-Holland & Knight’s Condominium Development and Conversion Team provides counsel in many of these cases throughout the country, working with developers to strategize, take proactive measures and aggressively defend against these suits.
+Holland & Knight’s Condominium Development, Financing and Conversion Team provides counsel in many of these cases throughout the country, working with developers to strategize, take proactive measures and aggressively defend against these suits.
 In doing so, we analyze potential claims and rescission rights under applicable state condominium law, state securities law, the Interstate Land Sales Full Disclosure Act and federal securities laws.

 Our team regularly advises developers in connection with construction defects related to their condominium projects.
 Working in collaboration with Holland & Knight construction lawyers, we have prosecuted numerous defect claims.
 We have also defended developers and sponsors in claims made by associations, tenants and purchasers.